musamueed19/DSA-AP-2024/README.md

 <br><br>

 > [!TIP]
-> You can implement the DSA in any other Technology (Java, Python).
+> Advice: You must try to implement the DSA in other Technology (like Java, Python, etc).

 ## Wanna run the Code?
 Copy this below command.
 ```